boot2docker/boot2docker-cli/README.md

-# Pending Deprecation
+# Deprecated

-This project is officially in bug fixing/maintenance mode in favor of all concerted effort going towards [Docker Machine](https://github.com/docker/machine) instead.
-Merging of complex features will require some pretty strong convincing as to why they should exist here, and not instead be proposed for Docker Machine.
+This project is officially deprecated in favor of [Docker Machine](https://docs.docker.com/machine/).
+The code and documentation here only exist as a reference for users who have not yet switched over (but please do soon).

 # boot2docker command line management tool